 Grass Fed Beef Tallow and our Pasture Raised Lard are both rendered fat, but technically "tallow" is solid at room temperature.
 That's the reason you can make candles with tallow and not lard.
 Our beef tallow is crafted from 100% grass-fed, pasture raised cows.
 Rich in CLA and deliciousness.
 It's simply the best tallow out there.
 We have explained this in great detail on the following Facebook posts.

 Pies, fries, eggs, chili, stews.
-Great for baking, sautees or deep frying.
+It is great for baking, sauteing or deep frying.
 Tallow is really as versatile as you make it.
-You can also make great lotions and soap with tallow.
+You can also make great lotions and soap with Tallow.

 It's complicated so pay attention!
 This gets a bit technical.
 Duck fat, (a.k.a the fat from ducks) is the fat that is rendered from a duck.
 It has been treasured in French cooking for centuries but it is amazing no matter what the cuisine.
 It's full of healthy monounsaturated fat, which even the most fat-phobic main stream nutritionist will agree is great for you.